 - Proteins and starches are limited, they are yellow.

-- Foods higher in fat and empty calories, especially things like pizza, candy, alcohol are red.
+- Foods higher in fat and empty calories- especially things like pizza, candy, alcohol- are red.
+But you are allowed to drink alcohol on Noom.
 While pretty limited, red foods are part of your allotment every day!
 You are just learning to balance them and eat them in moderation.
+Check out my Noom Red foods article to learn more.

 I will tell you that the first week when I logged my food in Noom…they were ALL red.
 All.
 Every one.